anciz/ms1-IT-Company-UPP/README.md

   Bonita app comunicate with external Django app.
 You need to start that app locally at port 8000 ie. your beginning URL path of the external app should start as http://127.0.0.1:8000

+  Before you start Django app install all from requirements.txt

   To start Django app:

   1. cd to /uppPaymentApp